teedinmt/TwntyQstns/README.md

 2)a screen collecting name, birthdate, general address info 3)a screen collecting educational and employment info 4)a customizable screen for any additional 7 questions.

+ --see the User Manual for a visual reference.

 ```
 ## Deployment